 Though we encourage all prospective high school seniors to visit our gorgeous campus for an interview, it is not always possible to meet the scheduling needs of every student.
 Do not despair - again, the interview is not an application requirement.

-Admission counselors offer interviews on the road if their schedule permits.
+Admission counselors offer interviews for the Class of 2024 and prospective transfers on the road if their schedule permits.
 See when an admission counselor will be in your area.
 We generally do not offer interviews within 150 miles of the College, preferring that students come see the campus first-hand and interview with an admission fellow.